 A) My college restricted credit cards from selling on their campus.
 My school wanted nothing to do with those free t-shirts/credit cards.
 They even incorporated the “don’t get a credit card” teachings into our freshman “enrichment” class, although no one really listened… including me.
 I didn’t listen because no new information was being given to me.

 B) The other reason I didn’t “get the free t-shirt” is because I was very careful about my credit.
-My mother, who’s horrible spending habits and “in the toilet” credit have always had an effect on me, was my main inspiration to stay away from harmful credit card use.
+My mother, whose spending habits and “in the toilet” credit have always had an effect on me, was my main inspiration to stay away from harmful credit card use.

 With that under my belt, I managed to go my entire freshman year without ever getting a credit card.
 But when sophomore year came around, and I got my on-campus job, I was ready to start building my credit by responsibly obtaining and using a credit card.